“How long since I spent a whole night in a twin bed with a stranger?” (Joan Baez)

 This is not about over indulgences or an excessive version of something superficial that you already do.
 Go beneath the surface chatter and face the ultimate questions of your life.
 The questions that continue to surface and nobody else can answer.
 Nobody else can feel the hunger in your heart.
 We learn from those who go before us, but nobody can take our journey for us.

 When was the last time you set aside conditioning and allowed yourself to feel true joy, or deep sorrow?
 If it was sorrow did you allow yourself to really cry or sob until you felt cleansed?
-How long has it been since you acted freely and erotically, leaving yea old missionary position behind?
-Whether it is your actual position, or a metaphor for the way you live your life, are you ready to explore without judgment, the hold that the metaphor has on the way you live...
+How long has it been since you acted freely and erotically, leaving old missionary position behind?
+Whether it is your actual position, or a metaphor for the way you live your life, are you ready to explore without judgment, the hold the metaphor has on the way you live...
 Yes!
 Your life, the only one you have.

-The woman who will not allow herself, to feel the sorrow and disappointments, the “full catastrophic of life,” cannot feel the fullness of joy and love, even though it is all around her.
+If a woman who will not allow herself, to feel the sorrow and disappointments, the “full catastrophic of life,” she cannot feel the fullness of joy and love, even though it be all around her.
 When we squelch the sorrows, we flatten joyful feelings, as we cannot pick and choose.
 The avoidance of feeling what is real in the moment, causes, in spite of all that we say we want, a flat lined existence.
 This way of living leads in turn to boredom.
 At this point we may wonder, “Is this all there is?”
 We limit our experience when we avoid feelings that need attention.
 We often suppress our feelings thinking that there is no harm done, if they are out of sight, and out of mind.
 When the suppressed feelings come roaring back as a migraine, or high blood pressure, do you connect the dots?

 You may be aware of your different moods and feelings, but how often do you actually stop and allow yourself to feel and honor them.
-When I do not allow myself a moment to acknowledge what I am feeling, I often find myself on automatic, using food to distress.
+When I do not allow myself a moment to acknowledge what I am feeling, I often find myself on automatic, using food to destress.
 Not feeling creates inner tension that becomes a foundation for addictive and destructive behaviors.